MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/sdk-overview.md

     **prompt_template.parameters,
 )
 ```
+::: zone-end

+::: zone pivot="programming-language-csharp"

+::: zone-end

 ## Azure AI Search

 If you have an Azure AI Search resource connected to your project, you can also use the project client to create an Azure AI Search client using the project connection.

+::: zone pivot="programming-language-python"

 Install the Azure AI Search client library: